 Indianapolis Indians.
 Indy was a staple of the American Association in the earlier part of the 20th Century, and the Indians moniker dates back to 1902.
 That year, the American League’s Cleveland franchise was called the Broncos, and they changed their name to the Naps in ’03 before settling on the Cleveland Indians in 1915.
 The Indians and the Indians were affiliated for a few years in the 1950s.

-Utica Blue Sox (though the Blue Sox were technically a DimDer for the Phillies, I’m calling them a Non-DimDer as well because even though they were affiliated with both the Red Sox and White Sox, the Blue Sox moniker is unrelated to either)
+Utica Blue Sox.
+Ah, the Blue Sox.
+Though the team was technically (sort of) a DimDer for the Phillies, I’m calling them a Non-DimDer as well because even though they were affiliated with both the Red Sox and White Sox, the Blue Sox moniker is unrelated to either.

 Non-DimDers with incidental affiliation

-Eau Claire Bears (despite being affiliated with the Cubs for a few years in the 30s, the Bears nickname pre-dates the affiliation and was held through affiliations with the Red Sox and Braves.
-Besides, it would be weird to have a major league team be a diminutive form of their farm club.)
+Eau Claire Bears.
+Despite being affiliated with the Cubs for a few years in the 30s, the Bears nickname pre-dates the Chicago affiliation and was held through affiliations with the Red Sox and Braves.
+Side note: it would be weird to have a major league team be a diminutive form of their farm club.

-Visalia Oaks (despite being affiliated with Oakland for a stretch, the team was called the Oaks when they began as a Twins affiliate)
+Visalia Oaks.
+Despite being affiliated with Oakland for a stretch, the team was called the Oaks when they began as a Twins affiliate in 1977–twenty years before they signed on with the A’s.

 Non-DimDers with incidental affiliation and pre-emptive affiliation